gemshub/GEMSGUI/README.md

 ```

-The gems3k-server runs in the background and listens to the client that can run on another computer or in a different process environment on this machine.
+The gems3k-server runs in the background, by default binds to tcp socket 5570 and listens to the client that can run in a different process on this machine or on another computer.
 To stop the server (in terminal where it was started): enter Ctrl-C.

 To run the standalone batch test gems3k-client with the data from example1: